-Summer Search supports our program participant families.
+Summer Search supports our program participants and their families.
 We help young people process the new world around them to ensure their path to thriving adulthood is not permanently disrupted.

-In Spring 2021, there is a possibility that in-person programming, like mentoring in schools or in-person events, will resume.
+In 2022, there is a possibility that in-person programming, like mentoring in schools or in-person events, will resume.
 We are continuously monitoring the guidance provided by the CDC, local health authorities, and our school partners, to understand when in-person activities can safely resume.

 what about summer trips?